 We estimated another SCM distance to SN 1999em adopting the calibration by \citet{Polshaw2015}, which is anchored to the megamaser galaxy NGC 4258 (M106); see Section~\ref{sec:SCM_99em}.
 Our result is $d=10.45\pm2.32$ Mpc, based on the expansion velocity from the Fe~{\sc ii} $\lambda$5169 absorption line feature, and $d=9.86\pm1.82$ Mpc, from the weighted average of the velocities from Fe~{\sc ii} $\lambda$5169, $\lambda$4629, $\lambda$4924, and $\lambda$5018 lines.
 These distance estimates agree with each other to within the (large) uncertainties.
 They also agree with the SCM distance by \citet{Olivares2008}, again, to within the uncertainties.
 At the very least, we have provided a cross-check on the previous estimate, employing a different SCM calibration.
 We also measured a distance estimate to the host galaxy from SCM for SN 2025pht, $d=8.65\pm0.88$ Mpc.
 See Section~\ref{sec:SCM_25pht}.
 This SCM distance is on the comparatively low side, although it agrees to within the uncertainties with the SCM distances from SN 1999em both in this study and by \citet{Olivares2008}.
 It also agrees with the early EPM distances to SN 1999em as well.

-We also have exploited the fact that we have {\sl JWST\/} photometry not only for the progenitor candidate, but for the entire host galaxy that was encompassed on the NIRCam detectors.
+Finally, we exploited the fact that we have {\sl JWST\/} photometry not only for the progenitor candidate, but for the entire host galaxy that was encompassed on the NIRCam detectors.
 This is especially relevant for measuring distances employing a relatively new technique, based on the presence of the J-region asymptotic giant branch (AGB), dominated by carbon-rich AGB stars and best detectable in the near-infrared \citep[e.g.,][]{Madore2020,Freedman2020,Lee2025,Li2024,Li2025b}, which agrees well with other distance indicators, such as the tip-of-the-red-giant branch (TRGB) method (\citealt{Freedman2025}; although see \citealt{Anand2025}); details are given in Section~\ref{sec:jagb}.
 From this technique we found a distance $d=11.38\pm0.58$ Mpc.